 It’s time to get more in tune with our bodies.
-Keeping track of our cycles can help us to identify when things aren’t quite going with the flow - and that includes acne!
+Recognizing these signs and keeping track of our cycle can warn us when things aren’t quite going with the flow.

-Androgen hormones are more commonly known as the male sex hormones, although they’re also produced by women to a lesser degree.
-Some women’s androgen hormones are to blame for their acne even if everything is in balance.
-However, if your acne persists alongside the other mentioned hormonal imbalance signs then it might be due to an androgen dominance.
+Androgen hormones like testosterone are commonly known as male sex hormones, although women also produce them, just to a lesser degree.
+For some women, androgen hormones can cause acne even if everything else is in balance.

-Too much androgen hormones increase your skin’s sebum production, making your skin oilier and pores more likely to clog.
-It’s the reason why PCOS is associated with acne, as part of the condition is an excess production of these hormones.
+An excess of androgen hormones can increase your sebum production, making your skin oilier and pores more likely to clog.

 Too Little Estrogen

 Alongside its other roles, estrogen essentially stops the sebum-producing effects of testosterone, keeping oiliness in check.